Directed strongly walk-regular graphs: The basics

 \section{The basics}

-Similar as in the undirected case, we call a digraph $\G$ a {\em strongly $\ell$-walk-regular digraph with parameters} $(\lal,\mul,\nul)$, for $\ell>1$, if there are $\lal$, $\mul$, and $\nul$ walks of length $\ell$ between every two adjacent, every two non-adjacent, and every two identical vertices, respectively.
+Like in the undirected case, we call a digraph $\G$ a {\em strongly $\ell$-walk-regular digraph with parameters} $(\lal,\mul,\nul)$, for $\ell>1$, if the number of walks of length $\ell$ from a vertex to an adjacent vertex equals $\lal$, from a vertex to a non-adjacent vertex equals $\mul$, and from a vertex to itself equals $\nul$.
 So indeed, every strongly regular digraph with parameters $(n, k, t, \lambda, \mu)$ is a strongly $2$-walk-regular digraph with parameters $(\lambda,\mu,t)$.
 In particular, the empty and complete digraphs give examples.
 Indeed, these digraphs are clearly strongly $\ell$-walk-regular for every $\ell$.
-It is also clear that if $\G$ is an undirected digraph (i.e., its adjacency matrix is symmetric), then it is strongly walk-regular as an undirected graph in the sense of \cite{vDO} if and only if it is strongly walk-regular as a digraph in the above sense.
+It is also clear that if $\G$ is an undirected digraph (i.e., its adjacency matrix is symmetric), then it is strongly $\ell$-walk-regular as an undirected graph in the sense of \cite{vDO} if and only if it is strongly $\ell$-walk-regular as a digraph in the above sense.

 We will first make some basic observations.
 All of these are similar as in the undirected case, so we omit the (elementary) proofs.

 Let $A$ be the adjacency matrix of $\G$.
 Then $\G$ is a strongly $\ell$-walk-regular digraph if and only if $A^{\ell}$ is in the span of $A,I$, and $J$.